flexyford/impagination/README.md

 the implications are so that you, the developer, have to do less work to maintain consistency.

-What this means in practice is that each of the states of observed by the `observe` function are unique structures that are considered immutable.
+What this means in practice is that each of the states observed by the `observe` function are unique structures that are considered immutable.
 Each one stands alone and will continue to function properly even if you discard references to all other states and the